Pat Duff

 Patrick Henry Duff (May 6, 1875 – September 11, 1925) was an American professional baseball player.
 Duff played one game in Major League Baseball, and in one at bat he didn't compile a hit.
 Despite his limited playing time in the majors, Duff's minor league career spanned eight nonconsecutive seasons.

 Early life

-Duff was born in Providence, Rhode Island on May 6, 1875, though 1890 United States Census records suggests he was born in 1876.
+Duff was born in Providence, Rhode Island, on May 6, 1875, though 1890 United States census records suggests he was born in 1876.
 His father, Patrick Duff, was born in Ireland in 1830, and worked as a laborer.
 Duff's mother was also from Ireland.
-Duff attended Manhattan College from 1901–1904.
+Duff attended Manhattan College from 1901 to 1904.